gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/build-procedure.md

 ## Build all distribution files

 ```
-$ bash ~/Downloads/build-scripts.git/build-qemu.sh --all
+$ bash ~/Downloads/build-scripts.git/scripts/build-qemu.sh --all
 ```

-On macOS, to prevent sleep, use:
+On macOS, to prevent entering sleep, use:

 ```
-$ caffeinate bash ~/Downloads/build-scripts.git/build-qemu.sh --all
+$ caffeinate bash ~/Downloads/build-scripts.git/scripts/build-qemu.sh --all
 ```

 About half an hour later, the output of the build script is a set of 5 files in the output folder: